Alexandralexv/Alexandralexv/README.md

 <h1>Console.log("Hi there 👋");</h1>
 <h2>👨‍💻 Whoami</h2>

-My name is Alexander Semionov.
+My name is Alexandr Semionov.
 I am a front-end developer from Russia, currently living in Moscow and studying at the Financial University.
 I am interested in creating websites and learning new technologies, especially those related to JavaScript.

 ### 🔧 Technologies & Tools
 ---